Book Review: The Midnight Library by Matt Haig

 The Midnight library opens up with different versions of Nora’s life.
 Imagine that in your life, you have made so many decisions.
 You would have taken many roads to what is good for you and what’s not.
 If you have made one different choice, it could just change the entire journey of your life.

-Rating of the Book The Midnight Library by Matt Haig
+Rating For The Midnight Library by Matt Haig

 Conclusion & Recommendation | The Midnight Library by Matt Haig